 The state itself would oversee the launch of sports betting at licensed racetracks.

 Prop 26 has its supporters.
 Among them are at least 30 tribes who are behind the Yes on 26 campaign pushing for passage of the initiative.

 Under Prop 26, California tribes with a federally approved tribal-state gaming compact would be able to offer retail sports betting and add table and dice games, like craps and roulette.
 The four licensed racetracks could operate in-person sportsbooks.

 American Indian Chamber of Commerce of California President Tracy Stanhoff has called Prop 26 “the responsible approach to authorizing sports wagering because it’s modeled off the successful model that Indian tribes have used to operate gaming for more than 20 years. … The revenue generated by this measure will bring tens of millions of dollars each year to our state budget and local governments alike.
 It will also support tens of thousands of jobs.
 It’s a win for tribes and all Californians.”

 That said, Yes on Prop 27 seems to have the edge.
 Online sports betting handle has historically been hard to beat in legal states.
 Sports bettors typically like to bet without driving to a casino to wager.
 Prop 27 will allow them to do that.

 Gaming tribes and non-gaming tribes would also stand to gain from Prop 27.
-No online sportsbook could operate in California under the proposal without a partnership with a gaming tribe.
+No online sportsbook, such as PointsBet California, could operate in California under the proposal without a partnership with a gaming tribe.
 The tribes could also operate independent sportsbooks if they wanted, without partnering with a national brand.